The Goodbye Girl

 Plot

-Dancer and divorcee Paula McFadden (Marsha Mason) and her ten-year-old daughter Lucy (Quinn Cummings) live in a Manhattan apartment with her married boyfriend, Tony DeForrest.
-Coming home from shopping, Paula finds Tony gone as he'd suddenly deserted her to travel to Italy for a film role.
-Prior to his departure (and unbeknownst to Paula), Tony sublet the apartment to Elliot Garfield (Richard Dreyfuss), a neurotic but sweet aspiring actor from Chicago, who shows up in the middle of the night expecting to move in.
-Paula, who is demanding, cynical, and neurotic, makes it clear from the start that she doesn't like Elliot, but reluctantly lets him move in.
-They argue about boundaries, with Elliot agreeing to allow Paula and Lucy to stay.
+Former chorus girl and divorcee Paula McFadden and her ten-year-old daughter Lucy live in a Manhattan apartment with Paula's married boyfriend, Tony DeForrest.
+Coming home from shopping, Paula finds a letter from Tony explaining that he has deserted her to travel to Italy for a film role, leaving her devastated.
+Paula soon learns that prior to his departure, Tony sublet the apartment to his friend Elliot Garfield, a quirky but sweet aspiring actor from Chicago, who arrives in the middle of the night expecting to move in.
+Although Elliot has already paid three months' rent, Paula turns him away, but after he calls her from a payphone across the street in the pouring rain and begs her to let him stay, she reluctantly agrees to share the apartment with him.

 Awards